Alternative Finance: The Ultimate Guide for Funding Your Business

 • Failed projects: A failure can harm a company’s reputation and will let down the hundreds (if not thousands) of people who backed them.

-• Presence: A strong network or community is necessary for visibility.
+• Presence is required: A strong network or community is necessary for visibility.
 Strong social media presence is very important.

 • Targets not achieved: If the contribution goal isn’t met, businesses go away empty-handed and contributors get their funds back.